heyjaywilson/jaywilsonzip/content/posts/2025/04/18-1010-AIThoughts.md

 ## What I find AI really good at

 - Docker files.
 I am clueless about Docker files, but it's really good at helping me figure out what I need to change and what I need to do to get it working.
+- Scripts.
+I'm pretty new to making scripts or doing anything with the command line.
+Since most of that has been written about, AI is actually really good at writing scripts that need to do a specific task.